 For now, it is just a sleepy little town, with poor infrastructure.
 Its main attraction being the boat to Nicaragua which I took to go explore the real estate market there.

-Combined with this project, for which the government is busy raising funds, a new international airport is being built in the vicinity.
+A new international airport is being built in the vicinity.
 Construction of the new “International Airport of the Pacific” started in 2023.
+It is expected to start operations late 2027 and to process 300,000 passengers per year.

 Overall, I think these projects will take longer to materialize than what is communicated by the government.
 But a massive transformation of this area is expected to take place over the coming decade.